|

 Gregarious to clustered on conifer wood, from late fall to mid-winter.

-Edible, but generally considered mediocre.
+Edible, but considered mediocre by some.
 Do not confuse with the yellow or greenish-gilled Hypholoma fasciculare.

 Hypholoma capnoides is recognized by its clustered habit on wood, cinnamon-brown to orange-brown moist, appendiculate cap, and purple-brown spore print.
 Another member of the genus, H. fasciculare, which is toxic and more common in our area, also fruits in clusters on wood, but is distinguished by sulphur-green gills and a bitter taste.
 Other wood rotters that could be confused with Hypholoma capnoides include some Galerina and Pholiota species, but these have brown spores.
 Xeromphalina campanella has a similar cap color but has decurrent gills and white spores.
 Finally some Gymnopilus species also grow cespitose on wood but all have orange-brown spores.